 Drive A: or B: is present but fails the BIOS Power On Self Test diskette tests.
-Check to see that the drive is defined with the proper diskette type in the Setup Utility, See "BIOS Setup Utility" on page 29. and that the diskette drive is installed correctly.
+Check to see that the drive is defined with the proper diskette type in the Setup Utility, (See BIOS Setup Utility on page 25 for more information) and that the diskette drive is installed correctly.
 If the disk drive is properly defined and installed, avoid using it and contact your support representative.